Academy Sponsorship – Deputy Sheriff Recruit

 All candidates for sponsorship positions will participate in the following steps:

-• Physical Assessment Test - View Details of Fitness Standards
+Physical Abilities Test (PAT) - View Details of Fitness Standards

 Once selected for processing, candidates for academy sponsorship must take the Basic Abilities Test (BAT) available at any law enforcement academy in the State of Florida.